microsoft/ContactCenterMessagingSDK-ios/README.md

 Manual Integration:
 1. Clone the repository.
-2. Open terminal and go to the ContactCenterMessagingApp demo app folder.
+2. Open the terminal and change directory to the root folder of ContactCenterMessagingApp.
 3. Install pods : command : pod install
 4. Manually download the xcframeworks from releases section for desired version and place into ContactCenterMessagingApp folder. https://github.com/microsoft/ContactCenterMessagingSDK-ios/releases